 Body Image: A Shift In Perspective From Burlesque to Stripping

-I discovered burlesque not long after getting out of an emotional and at time physically abusive relationship.
+I discovered burlesque not long after getting out of an emotional, and, at times, physically abusive relationship.
 I wasn’t looking for an outlet to heal myself.
-In fact, I wasnt looking for burlesque at all.
+In fact, I wasn’t looking for burlesque at all.
 I prefer to say it found me.
 In those first moments of witnessing the sexuality and power on the stage, it was as if all at once my life became complete.

-A part of myself that had always felt restrained because my behavior or sexual provactiveness wasn’t socially acceptable, suddently felt at ease.
-In one single night the course of my life changed.
+A part of myself that had always felt restrained because my behavior or sexual provocativeness wasn’t socially acceptable, suddenly felt at ease.
+In one single night, the course of my life changed.

-Not only did this empowering art form help me find my way back to me.
-It helped me find peace with my body, after years of being told by my partner that I was chubby and I needed to go running and lose weight.
-Then once I did, began telling me I was to skinny and looked anorexic.
+Not only did this empowering art form help me find my way back to me, it helped me find peace with my body after years of being told by my partner that I was chubby and I needed to go running and lose weight.
+Then, once I did, began telling me I was too skinny and looked anorexic.
 I was stuck in a loop of constantly being brought down for my appearance, as well as being accused of being a slut for no reason.

 This isn’t to say I didn’t still struggle with my body image from time to time.
 But my relationship with my body and sexuality was no longer determined by the belittling comments of my ex-boyfriend.
 I was a beautiful, powerful, sexual exhibitionist and I found a community of like-minded individuals.

-My weight still yo-yo’ed and I had good days and bad days but for the most part I was no longer standing in front of the mirror critiquing my body.
+My weight still yo-yo’ed and I had good days and bad days, but, for the most part, I was no longer standing in front of the mirror critiquing my body.
 I was finally at peace, comfortable and confident, in my own skin.
-I felt beautiful and sexy while being naked in front of audiences of people.
+I felt confident and sexy while being nearly-naked in front of audiences of people.

 And then I started stripping.

-Let me preface with saying there wasn’t a drastic jump back to hating my body.
-In fact it took quite awhile before how I felt about my body began to change.
-It was more a new awareness or awakening of how I thought my body looked, than a hatred for it.
+Let me preface this with saying there wasn’t a drastic jump back to hating my body.
+In fact, it took quite a while before how I felt about my body began to change.
+It was more a new awareness or awakening of how I thought my body looked than a hatred for it.

-I also noticed the ripple of muscle and slenderness on so many of the other women in the club.
-How thin and tone they looked.
-I started to compare my body to the other women I worked with.
-Now, the club I work at is pro-dancer, pro-female rights and not the type of place to say you need to lose weight to work there.
-There is a wide array of body types, but that didn’t calm my critiques.
+I also began to notice the ripple of muscle and slenderness on so many of the other womxn in the club.
+How thin and toned they looked.
+I started to compare my body to the other womxn I worked with.
+Now, the club I work at is pro-dancer, pro-female rights, and not the type of place you need to look a certain way to work there.
+There’s a wide array of body types, but that didn’t calm my critiques.

-Even though, I had yet again found another community of women with whom I felt I belonged.
+Even though, I had yet again found another community of womxn with whom I felt I belonged.
 A space to be in charge of my own body and my own sexuality.
 I somehow began to lose the positive body image that I found within burlesque.
-Even as I type this I know every single one of my stripper mafia would contest my ideas of my body with the truths that they are able to see and I can not.
-They would build me back up, like the supportive tribe they are.
+Even as I type this, I know every single one of my stripper sisters would contest my ideas of my body with the truths that they are able to see and I cannot.
+They would build me back up, like the supportive grrl gang they are.

-I also know from years of working in a club that hottest body in the club isn’t necessarily the one making all the money.
+I also know from years of working in a club that the hottest body isn’t necessarily the one making all the money.
 That even in the strip club, having the “perfect body” doesn’t mean anything.
-It’s your hustle and your personality that make you money, your body is just what grasps someones initial attention.
-That’s not to say being of a certain body type doesn’t hurt but it’s not what’s going to determine your net worth at the end of the day.
+It’s your hustle and your personality that make you money.
+Your body is just what grasps someone’s initial attention.
+That’s not to say being of a certain body type doesn’t hurt, but it’s not what’s going to determine your net worth at the end of the day.

 I’m learning to listen to my body.
-To hear it’s limits, its strengths and it’s weakness and find ways to help it become stronger, healthier and more mobile.
+To hear its limits, its strengths and its weaknesses and find ways to help it become stronger, healthier, and more mobile.
 I’m working towards focusing on my body’s ability to master new challenges and to gain muscle and strength and less on that little bit of belly fat that I can’t seem to lose.